-- B1 Critically evaluate arguments, assumptions, abstract concepts and data from the biological, behavioural, social and environmental sciences relevant to their area of public health nursing practice and frame appropriate questions to achieve a solution or identify a range of solutions to a problem in public health nursing; - B2 Demonstrate originality in the application of knowledge, together with a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the discipline; - B3 Evaluate critically current research and advanced scholarship underpinning the practice of public health nursing; identifying gaps in the current knowledge base and constructing an appropriate proposal for knowledge development and practice improvement. - B4 Assess and analyse health needs and develop health programmes and services aimed at and reducing inequalities; - B5 Formulate plans and strategies to meet health needs for a given population, group or individuals; - B6 Demonstrate the ability to assess and analyse human situations, taking into account the views of stakeholders, theoretical concepts, research evidence, legislation and organisational policies and procedures. - C Subject skills:
+- B1 Evaluate arguments, assumptions, concepts and data from the biological, behavioural, social and environmental sciences relevant to their area of public health nursing practice and frame appropriate questions to achieve a solution or identify a range of solutions to a problem in public health nursing; - B2 Evaluate current research underpinning the practice of public health nursing; - B3 Assess health needs and develop health programmes and services aimed at and reducing inequalities; - B4 Formulate plans and strategies to meet health needs for a given population, group or individuals; - B5 Demonstrate the ability to assess human situations, taking into account the views of stakeholders, theoretical concepts, research evidence, legislation and organisational policies and procedures.

+C Subject and other skills:
-- C1 Competently assess, plan, implement and evaluate holistic interventions for individuals, groups and populations at a specialist level based on a systematic understanding of practice at the forefront of public health nursing; - C2 Demonstrate the ability to investigate the impact of inequality and social exclusion when working with individuals, families and community populations and contribute to the formulation and implementation of appropriate interventions; - C3 Demonstrate the ability to both lead and work in partnership with others in meeting the health needs of an identified population, family or individual; - C4 Apply the methods and techniques that they have learned to initiate and carry out small research projects

-- C5 Demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing professional tasks; - C6 Demonstrate the ability to undertake credible and academically sound research in their field of practice which will inform their practice and that of others; - C7 Demonstrate excellent verbal and written communication skills.
+C1 Competently assess, plan, implement and evaluate holistic nursing interventions for individuals, groups and populations at a specialist level based on a systematic understanding of practice at the forefront of community nursing;

+- C2 Demonstrate the ability to investigate the impact of inequality and social exclusion when working with individuals, families and communities and to contribute to the formulation and implementation of appropriate interventions; - C3 Demonstrate the ability to both lead and work in partnership with others in meeting the health needs of an identified population, group or individual; - C4 Apply the methods and techniques that they have learned to review, consolidate, extend and apply their knowledge and understanding; and to initiate and carry out projects; - C5 Demonstrate self-direction in tackling and solving problems, and act autonomously in planning and implementing professional tasks; - C6 Demonstrate excellent verbal and written communication skills.